Jul 11, 2025

 Lab Hours: 1

 Development of skills and techniques required for a comprehensive health assessment within a legal/ethical framework.
+This course lends itself to a blocked approach.

 Prerequisite: 15 hours of required support courses, including BIOL 2401 , BIOL 2402 , BIOL 2420 ENGL 1301 and successful completion of Certified Nurse’s Aide course.